In this section we discuss how to install and setup the MOSEK Optimization Toolbox for MATLAB.

 4.1 Testing the installation¶

 You can verify that Optimization Toolbox for MATLAB works by executing

 in MATLAB.
 This should produce a message similar to this:

-More advanced debug information can be obtained with:
+Debug and license path information can also be obtained with:

-Missing library files such as libmosek64.9.0.dylib or similar
+Missing library files such as libmosek64.10.0.dylib or similar

 then most likely you did not run the MOSEK installation script

 bin directory.
 See also the Installation guide for details.

 Windows, invalid MEX-file, cannot find shared libraries